coriolinus/num-runtime-fmt/README.md

 Spacing determines the number of characters in each character group.
 It is only of interest when the spacing is not nothing.
 The default spacing is 3.

+Apparently some cultures separate numeric digits with a non-constant group size.
+Please file an issue if this feature is important to you.

 ### Decimal separator

 When using the builder to explicitly set formatter options, it is possible to